AkashKV-1998/Dialog-summarization-using-Large-Language-Model/README.md

 Understand how to fine-tune a FLAN-T5 model to generate less toxic content using Meta AI's hate speech reward model.
 Experiment with Proximal Policy Optimization (PPO) to reduce the model's toxicity and create safer summaries.

+# Reference

+1. Generative AI with Large Language Models - By Deeplearning.ai and AWS (Coursera Course)

+##### This repository contains materials related to the Coursera course 'Generative AI with Large Language Models' by Deeplearning.ai and AWS.
+These materials were used for studying and experimenting with Large Language Models (LLMs).
+For in-depth insights, it is recommended to enroll in the course.